Christopher Senyonjo: LGBT outreach and advocacy

-In May and June 2010, at the age of 78, Senyonjo made a six-week speaking tour of the United States and Ireland, organized by the Rev. Canon Albert Ogle.
+In May and June 2010, at the age of 78, Senyonjo made a six-week speaking tour of the United States and Ireland, organized by the Reverend Canon Albert Ogle.
 He spoke in Los Angeles, Sacramento, San Diego, Orange County, San Francisco, Minneapolis, New York City, Belfast, and Dublin.
 During the tour he attended the ordination of the Rt Rev. Mary Glasspool, the first lesbian bishop of the Episcopal Church, as part of a six-week tour.

 In 2010, Senyonjo founded the St. Paul's Foundation for International Reconciliation to support LGBT equality internationally.
-He is the executive director of St. Paul's Reconciliation and Equality Centre (SPREC) in Kampala, Uganda.
+He was the executive director of St. Paul's Reconciliation and Equality Centre (SPREC) in Kampala, Uganda.
 SPREC's programs include healthcare, chapel and counselling, psycho-social support and hospitality, entrepreneurship development (micro-loans), women's empowerment, and human rights advocacy and education.
 In Uganda the Centre has partnered with Freedom and Roam Uganda, Spectrum Uganda Initiatives Incorporated, Rainbow Health Foundation Mbarara, and Sexual Minorities Uganda.

-In February 2011, Senyonjo responded to the murder of David Kato with an open letter to Archbishop Rowan Williams and the Anglican Communion, calling on the church to speak out against the persecution of gays.
+In February 2011, Senyonjo responded to the murder of David Kato with an open letter to Archbishop Rowan Williams and the Anglican Communion, calling on the church to speak out against the persecution of gay people.

-Senyonjo starred in the documentary film God Loves Uganda, which was filmed around the time of David Kato's death in 2011, and premiered at the 2013 Sundance Film Festival.
+He appeared in the documentary film God Loves Uganda, which was filmed around the time of Kato's death in 2011.
+It premiered at the 2013 Sundance Film Festival.
 The documentary focused on the activities of the International House of Prayer, which promoted an anti-gay agenda.

 In September 2011, Senyonjo came to the United States again on a tour called "Compass for Compassion", speaking at locations including the All Souls Memorial Episcopal Church in Washington, D.C.

 In March 2014, at the age of 82, Senyonjo continued to minister to congregants in a makeshift church the size of a small office in Kampala, though their numbers were reduced to a handful, possibly due to intimidation.
 Services are held every Sunday, where the congregation sings "What a Friend We Have in Jesus", but elements popular in other Ugandan churches such as praise shouts, speaking in tongues, and Bible thumping are omitted.
 For his support, Senyonjo is regarded as an "elder" of the LGBT community.

 Senyonjo was an inaugural contributor to Bombastic Magazine, a publication concerning the Ugandan LGBTI community that was launched in December 2014.

-Senyonjo joined protesters for LGBTI rights, making a presentation in Jamaica at the 2016 Montego Bay Pride parade.
+He joined protesters for LGBTI rights, making a presentation in Jamaica at the 2016 Montego Bay Pride parade.

-On July 17, 2018, the University of Leeds awarded him the honorary degree of Doctor of Laws, for his outstanding work as clergyman and LGBT human rights defender in Uganda.
+On 17 July 2018, the University of Leeds awarded him the honorary degree of Doctor of Laws for his work as cleric and LGBT human rights defender in Uganda.